Taking Chances World Tour: Background and development

-Dion and her band rehearsed about 60 tracks, both in English and French.
-Among those, about 27 songs were selected and ultimately performed live, according to each visited market.
-"Pour que tu m'aimes encore", one of her biggest French songs, internationally, was performed throughout the whole tour; the song set records in the 1990s as the best-selling French-language single of all time, and one of the only French songs in music history to achieve chart success in many non-Francophone countries.
-The singer also performed several favorite cover songs, including: James Brown's "I Got the Feelin'" and "It's a Man's Man's Man's World", and Queen's "We Will Rock You" and "The Show Must Go On" (although the last two were dropped starting with 27 October Winnipeg show).
-She also performed Kiki Dee's "I've Got the Music in Me"; this song was removed after the show in South Korea.
+Dion and her band rehearsed approximately 60 songs in English and French, from which about 27 were selected for performance depending on the market.
+"Pour que tu m'aimes encore", one of her most successful French‑language singles, was included throughout the tour; the song had set records in the 1990s as the best‑selling French‑language single of all time and one of the few French songs to chart widely outside Francophone regions.
+Dion also performed several cover songs, including James Brown's "I Got the Feelin'" and "It's a Man's Man's Man's World", and Queen's "We Will Rock You" and "The Show Must Go On", though the Queen songs were removed after the 27 October show in Winnipeg.
+She also performed Kiki Dee's "I've Got the Music in Me", which was dropped after the concert in South Korea.

-When the tour ultimately reached Dion’s home province of Québec, Canada, she performed eight sold-out shows in Montréal and two in Québec City; furthermore, although not an official date on the Taking Chances Tour, on 22 August 2008, Dion performed a free show for 250,000 people—the single largest audience of her entire career—as part of the 400th anniversary of Quebec City; the concert was held at the legendary Plains of Abraham site.
-The show, exclusively performed in French, featured many special guests, including: Garou, Dan Bigras, Ginette Reno and Jean-Pierre Ferland.
-The show aired live on Bell Satellite TV and was seen by over 200,000 at-home viewers.
+When the tour reached Dion's home province of Quebec, she performed eight sold‑out shows in Montreal and two in Quebec City.
+Although not officially part of the tour, Dion also gave a free concert on 22 August 2008 for an audience of 250,000 at the Plains of Abraham during the celebrations of the 400th anniversary of Quebec City.
+The French‑language performance included numerous guest appearances.
+The event was broadcast live on Bell Satellite TV and viewed by more than 200,000 people at home.